mminichino/sgw-android-example/README.md

 ![Access](doc/access-4.jpg)
 ![Login](doc/login-1.jpg)

-## Backend Container
+## Employee Backend Container

-To run the Sync Gateway, Couchbase Server, and Auth Microservice backend components use the [empdemo](https://hub.docker.com/r/mminichino/empdemo) container.
+To run the Sync Gateway, Couchbase Server, and Auth Microservice backend components for the employee demo use the [empdemo](https://hub.docker.com/r/mminichino/empdemo) container.
 You can obtain a [helper utility](https://github.com/mminichino/employee-demo-container/releases/download/2.1.3/rundemo.sh) to run and manage the container.
 Run the following to download the utility:
 ```